guardian/frontend/docs/ab-testing.md

 ### Ophan

 For inspection of the raw test data you can query the RedShift instance created by the data team.

+## Share your findings

+At the very least summarize your findings by email or add a write-up to the frontend repository in markdown format.